-He is suffering from diarrhoea and cough for over two weeks.
+- He is suffering from diarrhoea and cough for over two weeks.

 - He looks fatigued due to frequent vomiting and diarrhoea.

 - He is facing difficulty in breathing (taking shallow or rapid breaths) due to a blocked or runny nose.

 - You notice a rash on your child’s skin and redness in his watery eyes.
 Kids with viral fever usually look pale.

 - If the fever persists for more than three days, and you are unable to control it with the prescribed medication, and there is a gradual rise in temperature, i.e. above 100.4° F.

 - He is feeling lethargic and wants to sleep often.

 - He is complaining of a headache or a pain in the stomach.

 What Are the Causes of Fever in Babies?

 It is not necessary that your baby has a fever due to a viral infection.
 There are instances when this could occur due to a heat stroke or a bacterial infection as well.
 It is important to know the difference.

 A baby’s body shows symptoms of viral fever when it reacts to the illness resulting from a virus.
 Such kinds of viral fevers usually do not require antibiotics, as antibiotics do not have any effect on the virus and recede in three days.

 A bacterial fever occurs due to a bacterial infection.
 Examples of this include an infection in the urinary tract and ears, bacterial pneumonia, or bacterial meningitis.
 Although bacterial infections do not occur as frequently among children as viral infections, it still becomes a matter of concern if not treated on time and can cause severe illnesses.

 If a baby is below three months of age and has a rectal temperature of any higher than 100.4° F, then he needs medical attention.
 Normal body temperature is 97.5-97.8 degrees Fahrenheit.
 It is advisable to take axillary temperature (underarm)in infants.
 Also, if your child is two years old or above with a temperature of 104° F or higher, you should immediately consult a doctor.
-Given below is the infant fever chart that will indicate when you need to take your baby to a doctor.